Home

 So I read all your packing pages...
 Your tips work!
 Thanks."

-Another rule in the Security Alert Packing Guide... those BOTTLES must be a 3.4 ounce size (100 ml) or less.
+The BOTTLES you pack must be 3.4 ounce size (100 ml) or less.

 You can NOT carry-on larger bottles that are nearly empty...